shwetasng/DevOps-Bootcamp-Learnings/1st June.md

 - use 'sh' command then use 'exit' to come out of it: while you're using 'sh' you can't tell by just looking in which directory you're present; you'll have to use pwd for it.
 - use 'cd /etc' to see the files inside it
 - use 'cd /dev' and using ls see the files inside it.
 - first character tells about file type example b stands for block type  of file and if its only - then it is regular file; block file is a unique type of file and we don't open it just like a regular file.
+Next column indicates the permissions of user and the group to which the user belongs to.
 - 3 important files:
+- a) stderr
+- b) stdin
+- c) stdout
 - 'l' stands for link files; we have hard and soft links in linux;
 - every file in linux has owner and group
+- Root user is the owner of all the files in linux by default.
-- Standard strings is easy way in linux to understand a program and give input and output. example stderr, stdin, stdout.
+- Standard strings is an easy way in linux to understand a program and give input and output. example stderr, stdin, stdout.
-- command which explicitly tells if command is successfully executed or not: echo $?    ;here ? contains exit code of previos command. if it gives 0 then successfully executed command otherwise 1.
+- command which explicitly tells if the recently executed command is successfully executed or not: echo $?    ;where ? contains exit code of previos command. if it gives 0 then successfully executed command otherwise 1.
+- Everything in linux is a file or process.
 - folder /proc contains all the information of processes running in the system.
+Change your directory to 'cd /proc' and execute the command ls to know the process id(PID) of the running processes, system information and the associated resources with eaxh process.
+- Some important directories :-
+- a) /etc
+- b) /dev
+- c) /home
+- d) /proc
+- Use cd or cd ~ to move to root directory.
+- Concept of absolute and relative path.
 -